cyanit/Spacer/README.md

 ## Download
 Click [HERE](http://bit.ly/spacer-v1x-download) to download the binary.
+Since the app is not signed, it may show a security alert or trigger your antivirus.

 ## How to use
 You can use it in two different ways: